Lop Nur: Nuclear weapons test base

-In 2009, Jun Takada, a Japanese scientist known for prominently opposing the tests as "the Devil's conduct", published the results of his computer simulation which suggests – based on deaths from Soviet tests – that 190,000 people could have died in China from nuclear-related illnesses.
-Enver Tohti, an exiled pro-Uyghur independence activist, claimed that cancer rates in the province of Xinjiang were 30 to 35% higher than the national average.
 On 29 July 1996, China conducted its 45th and final nuclear test at Lop Nor, and issued a formal moratorium on nuclear testing the following day, although further subcritical tests were suspected.
 In 2012, China announced plans to spend US$1 million to clean up the Malan nuclear base in Lop Nor to create a red tourism site.

+In December 2023, a report emerged indicating that China was making preparations to resume nuclear tests in a remote desert.
+Satellite imagery provided evidence of these preparations, revealing the presence of a drilling rig that had created a deep vertical shaft.
+This shaft was believed to be designed to contain the destructive power of radiation resulting from large nuclear explosions.

+Further analysis of the satellite images since 2017 also uncovered the development of new infrastructure at the site.
+This included the construction of new roads, power lines, an electrical substation, and a support area with multiple buildings.
+What was once a modest site with only a few buildings had transformed into a modern and sophisticated complex, complete with security fences.
+One of the new structures was a bunker that was fortified with earthen berms and lightning arresters, indicating its suitability for handling high explosives.
+Tests on miniaturization of missiles and warheads can also be possibly carried out at this site.
+However, the Chinese Foreign Ministry has dismissed the report and its "utterly irresponsible" claims.
+China has denied any nuclear testing plans on the site.

+Ecology

-Lop Nur is home to the wild Bactrian camel, which is a separate species from the Bactrian camel.
+Lop Nur is home to the wild Bactrian camel, which is a species separate from the Bactrian camel.
 The camels have continued to breed naturally despite the nuclear testing.
 China signed the Comprehensive Nuclear-Test-Ban Treaty in 1996 but did not ratify it.
 Subsequently, the camels were classified as an endangered species on the IUCN Red List.
 Since the cessation of nuclear testing at Lop Nur, human incursions into the area have caused a decline in the camel population.
 Wild Bactrian camels have been classified as critically endangered since 2002 and approximately half of the 1400 remaining wild Bactrian camels live on the former Lop Nur test base, which has been designated the Lop Nur Wild Camel National Nature Reserve.

 Transportation

 A highway from Hami to Lop Nur (Xinjiang Provincial Highway 235) was completed in 2006.

 The Hami–Lop Nur Railway, which runs 374.83 km north to Hami, along the same route, opened to freight operations in November 2012.
 The railway is used to transport potassium-rich salt mined at the lake to the Lanzhou–Xinjiang railway.

+It is also served by the Hotan–Ruoqiang railway, which loops around the south and west side of the Tarim Basin, part of the Taklimakan Desert railway loop, joined together with sections of the Golmud–Korla railway, Kashgar–Hotan railway, and Southern Xinjiang railway.